Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/README.md

 - Click "Run" and wait for the sctript to run.
 - The randomly selected cores will be saved in the specified destination directory.

-NB: StarDist recommends at least 10, but 20 cores are used to provide sufficiengt training data.
+NB: StarDist recommends at least 10, but 51 cores (6 test images, 7 validation images, and 38 training images) are used to provide sufficient training data.

 ### 3. Create crops for annotation from the TMA cores